mmarzolla/parallel-etudes/README.md

 _Etudes for Programmers_ is an unusual yet influential book written by Charles Wetherell and published in 1978.
 The term _étude_ refers to a small musical piece that is intended for learning to play an instrument.
-The book argues that, like playing a musical instrument, programming is a craft that -- at least in part -- is learned by practicing.
-To this aim, the book proposes a set of programming exercises of various levels of difficulty, from extremely simple to extremely complex.
+The book argues that programming is a craft that -- at least in part -- is learned by practicing, like playing a musical instrument.
+To this aim, the book proposes a set of programming exercises of various levels of difficulty, from extremely simple to very complex.

 I strongly agree with Wetherell, and believe that the practice-based approach he suggests is very appropriate also for learning _parallel_ programming.
-I incorporated this idea in the [High Performance Computing](https://www.moreno.marzolla.name/teaching/hpc/) course that I have been teaching over the last few years for the Computer science and Engineering degree at the University of Bologna.
+I incorporated this idea in the [High Performance Computing](https://www.moreno.marzolla.name/teaching/hpc/) course that I have been teaching over the past 10 years to Computer Science and Engineering students at the University of Bologna.

-The course is an elective, undergraduate-level course in parallel programming on shared-memory, distributed-memory and GPU architectures.
-A considerable emphasis is put on practical aspects of parallel programming using OpenMP, MPI and CUDA, for which suitable exercises need to be developed.
+The course is an elective, undergraduate course in parallel programming; it covers all the major parallel programming models, i.e., shared-memory, distributed-memory and GPU.
+Considerable emphasis is put on practical aspects of parallel programming using OpenMP, MPI and CUDA, for which lab exercises need to be developed.

 This repository contains the source code of programming exercises that are used in the lab sessions.
-The labs are organized as follows: each exercise includes a detailed specification and a working serial implementation.
-The goal is to parallelize the serial program using one of the technologies that have been introduced in the previous class.
-Solutions are made available at the end of each lab session.
+The labs are organized as follows: each exercise includes a detailed specification, and is provided with a fully functional serial solution.
+The goal is to parallelize the serial program using the techniques discussed in the previous classes.
+Reference parallel solutions are made available at the end of each lab session, so that each student can compare his/her own code to the program provided by the instructor.

-Some exercises are quite simple, while others are more complex.
-However, the level of difficulty is low since students are expected to solve at least one exercise during each lab session.
+In the spirit of Wetherell's _etudes_, some exercises are simple while others are more complex.
+However, the overall level of difficulty is moderate, since students are expected to solve at least one exercise during each lab session.

 Some notable points: